A NEW ORGANIC FARM

 We’ll harness regenerative and organic farming practices to capture and preserve soil carbon as well as support beneficial and native insect populations to reduce pesticide use.

 It’s all about the soil.
-The Worthy garden will showcase how symbiotic microbial relationships enhance the fertility, diversity and durability of our soil, leading to healthier and more abundant crops without the use of synthetic inputs.
+The farm will showcase how symbiotic microbial relationships enhance the fertility, diversity and durability of our soil, leading to healthier and more abundant crops without the use of synthetic inputs.
 It’ll be more about ranching microbes than farming!

-We’ll focus on closed-loop systems like deploying composted, nutrient-rich chicken manure from our on-site coop as a natural fertilizer.
+We’ll focus on closed-loop systems like deploying composted, nutrient-rich chicken manure from our on-site coop.

 Although we will call the farm “organic” at the outset, it will take a few years before we can certify the ourselves as organic consistent with National Organic Program standards.